Bruce Dickinson: Early life

 At Oundle, Dickinson was picked on and routinely bullied by the older boys of Sidney House, the boarding house that he belonged to, which he described as "like systematic torture" and meant that he became an outsider.
 His interests at Oundle were often military; he co-founded the school wargames society with Mike Jordan, and he joined the school's cadet force.
 This gave him access to live ammunition, which he used to create explosions as booby-traps.
-Oundle was where Dickinson became attracted to progressive rock and early heavy metal after hearing Deep Purple's "Child in Time" being played in another student's room.
+Oundle was where Dickinson became attracted to progressive rock and early heavy metal after hearing Deep Purple's "Speed King" being played in another student's room.
 As a result, the first album he ever bought was Deep Purple's In Rock, which created his interest in rock and metal music.
 After In Rock, he went on to buy Black Sabbath's debut, Jethro Tull's Aqualung and Tarkus by Emerson, Lake & Palmer.
 Every term, a band would play at the school, the first of these which Dickinson saw was called Wild Turkey, featuring former Jethro Tull bassist Glenn Cornick.
 After that, he saw Van der Graaf Generator and Arthur Brown.

 Dickinson initially wanted to play the drums, later obtaining a pair of bongo drums from the music room for practice.
 He remembers playing "Let It Be" with his friend Mike Jordan, during which Dickinson discovered his singing voice while encouraging Jordan to sing the high-notes.
 Shortly afterwards Dickinson was expelled from Oundle for participating in a prank in which he allegedly urinated in the headmaster's dinner.
 Returning home to Sheffield in 1976, Dickinson enrolled at King Edward VII School, at which he joined his first band.
 He had overheard two other pupils talking about their band and that they needed a singer and so volunteered immediately.
 They rehearsed in the garage of the drummer's father, and the band were impressed by Dickinson's singing, encouraging him to buy his first microphone.
 Their first gig took place at the Broadfield Tavern in Sheffield.
 Originally called "Paradox", the band changed their name on Dickinson's suggestion to "Styx", unaware of the American act with the same name.
 They made local newspaper headlines when a steel worker was awoken by their performance and tried to smash the band's drum kit.
 Soon afterwards the band split up.